OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/2df-galaxies/index.md

-## The survey
+## The Survey

 The 2dF survey has three main components: the North Galactic Pole strip, the South Galactic Pole strip, and the random fields that surround the South Galactic Pole strip.
 The galaxy survey is composed of about 230,000 galaxies with brightness and redshift measurements.
 Roughly 90% of these galaxies are within 2.5 million light years, corresponding to a {term}`lookback time` of about 2.3 billion years.

 Because the observations were along narrow swaths of sky, they result in relatively thin sheets of galaxies, which makes it easier to see the large-scale structure within them.
 So, clusters, connecting filaments of galaxies, and voids are readily apparent in the 2dF survey.

+(2df_nightsky.png)=
 :::{figure} 2df_nightsky.png
 :align: left
 :alt: A view of the 2dF Galaxies as seen from the night sky, where we see a strip of galaxies on the sky, and random pointings of the telescope around that strip.

 The South Galactic Pole strip of observations as seen in the night sky along with the random pointings of the telescope.
-The stars and constellation lines are in view, with Eridanus and Cetus in view.
+The stars and constellation lines are in view, with Eridanus and Cetus shown.
 Each telescopic footprint on the sky is, unsurprisingly, two degrees in diameter.
 :::